Fullaxx/RapidLinux/README.md

 By default, it will make a tree in /opt/RL and fill it in with the necessary repositories.
 Make sure you have permission to write to /opt, if you keep the default location.
 When pulling software packages over curlftpfs, it might be slow.
-You can speed this up by using rsync (or similar) to download packages and make them local
+You can speed this up by using rsync (or similar) to download packages.

 ## Repositories
 * [RapidBuilds](https://github.com/Fullaxx/RapidBuilds) - Build scripts for the LiveCD